 and two juvenile youths.
 They were taken to the drugstore for a show-up so that the victim and other witnesses could view them.
 The victim, Carolyn Webster, could not identify any of them, but bystanders identified Washington, Robertson and Smith—only their clothing—as either participating in the robbery or running away.

 Smith, Robertson and Washington were charged with aggravated robbery.
-Smith pleaded no contest in October 1995 in return for deferred adjudication and remained free.
-Robertson also pleaded no contest and received 10 years probation.
+Smith pled no contest in October 1995 in return for deferred adjudication and remained free.
+Robertson also pled no contest and received 10 years probation.

 Washington went to trial before a jury.
 Although three witnesses to the crime testified, only one could identify him and only by the clothing he was wearing at the time he was arrested.
 He was convicted in April 1996 and sentenced to 99 years in prison.

 The juveniles were held for a short time in a juvenile detention center and released after the charges were dismissed.
-Robertson pleaded guilty in September 1996 and received probation.
+Robertson pled guilty in September 1996 and received probation.

 In 2002, Tracey Cobb, a University of Houston law student began investigating the case at the request of Washington, who gave her the name of a woman who was a teenager at the time of the crime and whom he said knew who was actually involved.